BEROCHLU/kf2-autokick-level-and-perk/README.md

 It dose works if you see a number 1 with Violentmonkey icon.
 ![monkey](https://user-images.githubusercontent.com/42054433/86208261-269f5780-bbab-11ea-9413-efc7c36ba9db.JPG)

+Keep open browser to work auto-kick script.
+If you close the browser, the script will not work.

 # Q&A

 # All players name are shown as anonymous in PLAYERS page